keyvank/tsp/1-automatons.md

 See this beautiful loop here?
 Technology maintains and reproduces itself, which kind of means, ***technology is a form of life***!
 The simpler computer language (In this example, machine-assembly) helped the C-compiler to emerge, but after the compiler started to live, it could stand on its own feet.
 We won't need the machine-assembly implementation of it anymore, since there is nothing preventing us to describe a C-compiler in the C programming language!

 Now let's get back to our original question.
 Which one was first?
 The chicken or the egg?
 If you look through the history of evolution, you will see that the creatures millions of years ago were not reproducing by dropping eggs.
 Basic living cells for example, they never had to reproduce like that, they would only cut themselves into two pieces.
 As living creatures get more complicated, phenomena like dropping eggs will "slowly" start to emerge.
+The very first chicken-like animal which started to put eggs didn't necessarrily come out of an egg.
+It could just be a mutation that emerged the egging behavior for a new generation, just like how a C compiler started to live, without depending on a assembly implementation of it!

 ## When the dominos fall